agrc/serverless-print-proxy/README.md

 A web service for proxying requests to the Esri print service switching out locked down quad-words for wide open ones.

+[!IMPORTANT]
+Looking for information on how to upgrade to v2?
+Head to [this doc](docs/v2-migration.md).

 ## The Problem

 [UGRC’s base maps (including the Google imagery)](https://gis.utah.gov/discover/) are served via a custom server application called Discover.
 Part of the advantage of using Discover is that it allows you to secure and track usage via quad-words.
 These unique words are assigned to a specific user and are locked down to a specific domain or IP address.
 For example, if my quad-word is locked down to `my-domain.com`, then requests originating from any other domain or IP address are blocked by Discover.
 This prevents unauthorized access of licensed content, as well as allows UGRC to track analytics.